 10. You are the only one who sees their true colors.

 No matter what they do, they always seem to have a fan club cheering for them.
-The psychopath uses these people for money, resources, and attention—but the fan club won’t notice, because this person strategically distracts them with shallow praise.
-Psychopaths are able to maintain superficial friendships far longer than relationships.
+The toxic person uses these people for money, resources, and attention—but the fan club won’t notice, because this person strategically distracts them with shallow praise.
+Toxic personalities are able to maintain superficial friendships far longer than relationships.

 11. You fear that any fight could be your last.

-Normal couples argue to resolve issues, but psychopaths make it clear that negative conversations will jeopardize the relationship, especially ones regarding their behavior.
+Normal couples argue to resolve issues, but a toxic person will make it clear that negative conversations will jeopardize the relationship, especially ones regarding their behavior.
 Any of your attempts to improve communication will typically result in the silent treatment.
 You apologize and forgive quickly, otherwise, you know they’ll lose interest in you.

 They criticize you with a condescending, joking sort of attitude.
 They smirk when you try to express yourself.
 Teasing becomes the primary mode of communication in your relationship.
 They subtly belittle your intelligence and abilities.
 If you point this out, they call you sensitive and crazy.
 You might begin to feel resentful and upset, but you learn to push away those feelings in favor of maintaining the peace.